mottazabdelfattah/mottazabdelfattah.github.io/content/project/intcdc_rp12/index.md

 ---
-title: Cluster of Excellence Integrative Computational Design and Construction for Architecture (IntCDC)
+title: Visualization Tools for Architects
 summary: Shaping the future of architecture and the building industry through truly integrative computational design and construction.
 tags:
   - architecture, engineering, construction, future